usgs/earthquake-processing-formats/format-docs/LocationResult.md

 kilometers
 * DepthImportance - A number containing the importance from the bayesian depth constraint
+* LocatorExitCode - A String containing the locator exit code, allowed values
+are: "Success", "DidNotMove", "ErrorsNotComputed", "Failed", and "Unknown"
 * ErrorEllipse - An object containing the error ellipse of the Location, see [ErrorEllipse](ErrorEllipse.md)